dyfer08/UnityToFxhashTemplate/README.md

 Description coming soon

-## PreviewRenderer
+## Preview renderer

 The Preview renderer is a simple prefab that you can use to easily generate a series of previews.
-It will automatically export the preview as PNG files and store them on a dedicated folder on your computer.
+It will automatically generate PNG files and store them on a dedicated folder on your computer.
 Each file is renamed with the hash used to genrate it.
 ![Preview renderer in Unity](https://ferdinanddervieux.com/ImageHosting/PreviewRenderer1.png) You can enable, set the quantity of preview you want to generate and apply a supersize in the inspector.
-To start rendering the preview, just call the function :
+To start rendering the preview, just call the function as explained above :
   ```csharp
   void TriggerPreview();
   ```